1891 U.S. National Championships (tennis)

-List of champions of the 1891 U.S. National Championships (now known as the US Open).
-The men's tournament was held from 22 August to 31 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 23 June to 27 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1891 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1891.
+The women's tournament was held from June 23 to June 27 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 22 to August 31 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 11th U.S. National Championships and the second Grand Slam tournament of the year.: